 I found it curious that all the affected stores were within a 40-mile radius of New York City.
 After a meeting with the logistics department, it was determined those stores were all serviced by the same freight carrier.
-(Eddie Bauer had contracts with approximately 36 different trucking companies nationally).
+(At the time, Eddie Bauer had contracts with approximately 36 different trucking companies nationally).
 That piece of information was used to develop the theory that shipments via this carrier were being compromised.

 Several weeks of carrier surveillances, informal discussions with drivers, collection of physical evidence and 100 percent shipment auditing proved that freight cartons were being opened while in the carrier’s possession.
 Up to 100 items were stolen from each store shipment every week.
 Unlike the shoplifting data, this data was completely consistent with the accrued losses in those stores.
 Finding that common denominator resolved–in a matter of weeks–an issue that had been escalating over three years without any resolution.
 By the following inventory cycle, the shortage in that region was at its lowest point in the 80-year history of Eddie Bauer.